LaborCoinCreator/LaborCoin/README.md

 LaborCoin is:
 - A **token** (LABR) with taxes and hardcoded limits on buying, selling, and wallet size
-- A **DAO** (Decentralized Autonomous Organization) where workers self register upon max-income and ID verifications to vote on how to use the funds collected from token sales taxes
+- A **DAO** (Decentralized Autonomous Organization) where verified workers — based on ID and income checks — can register to vote on how to use treasury funds collected from token sales
-- A **bonding curve exchange** that funds worker-driven initiatives through collective economics and enables the token limits
+- A **bonding curve exchange**  that adjusts LABR’s price based on demand — with every purchase and sale helping fund worker-led initiatives, as a portion of each sale flows directly into the DAO treasury
-- A **platform** for redistributing value back to labor through digital dividends and shared governance
+- A **platform** for building and sending mutual aid through digital dividends and shared governance

 The goal: to create a crypto-native infrastructure that serves the working class instead of extracting from it.